MSc Risk Management & Financial EngineeringImperial College Business School

 Visual Basic for Applications (VBA)

 This module will introduce you to the programming language Visual Basic for Applications (VBA) for Microsoft Excel.
 It covers introductory and intermediate topics to equip students with the basic skills necessary to create VBA projects and more advanced topics of data manipulation and visual interfaces.
 The module assumes little or no programming language experience.

 Several scholarship options are available.
 Please visit the institute website for more information.

 The cost of tuition for this program is £42,200 for all students.

 Graduates are typically employed in risk management, sales and trading, corporate or retail banking, financial engineering, financial technology and consulting/advisory.

 About this institute

 Imperial College Business School

-At Imperial College Business School, we offer a range of programs to inspire intelligent and creative minds from a diverse range of backgrounds to be the world’s future business leaders.
-As part of Imperial College London, a global leader in...
+At Imperial College Business School, we offer undergraduate, postgraduate and MBA programs to inspire intelligent and creative minds from a diverse range of backgrounds to be the world’s future business leaders.
+As part of Imperial College London, a global leader...

 Want to know more about MSc Risk Management & Financial Engineering?
 Fill out the following form and we'll pass your details on to a representative from the school, who will respond to your enquiry.